 We are strictly a non-partisan organization, but we support individuals who align with our campaign, no matter who they may be affiliated with themselves.
 We frequently speak with political leaders and their staff to raise awareness of our campaign and seek their support for our proposals.
 This, in turn, helps develop change in each of the four respective parliaments.

 How does CANZUK International spend public donations?

 100% of CANZUK International’s contributions come from individual donors like you.
 Our monthly donors, giving an average of $10 a month, form the backbone of our support and help us campaign for freer movement, trade and foreign policy between Canada, Australia, New Zealand and the United Kingdom.

-In 2017, 90% of our donations went to campaigning — this means the resources we need to run highly effective campaigns, publications, advertisements and action tools for our supporters.
-Another 5% went to operation and administrative costs such as website maintenance, and the other 5% to fundraising costs.
+In 2017, 80% of our donations went to campaigning — this means the resources we need to run highly effective campaigns, publications, meetings, advertisements and action tools for our supporters.
+The other 20% went to operation and administrative costs, such as website maintenance and domain renewal.